api-search/strategy-core/README.md

 policies:
   - governance
 ```
-## APIs Are Part of Regular Active Communication
+## APIs Are Part of Regular Active Communication (apis-are-part-of-regular-active-communication)
 All APIs are considered and included as part of regular internal and external communication channels, sharing road maps, change logs, blog posts, videos, and other relevant information that producers and consumers will find useful around their regular technical or business applications.

 ```